cbonoz/devvit25/README.md

 We learned a lot about what makes content go viral—and how hard it is to predict!
 Building the scoring system taught us about power-law distributions and the psychology of guessing.
 We also deepened our skills in React, TypeScript, and API integration.

 ## Potential future work
-We’d love to add more features: leaderboards, multiplayer challenges, deeper analytics on what makes posts go viral, and maybe even AI-powered hints.
-Expanding to other platforms and social networks could make ViralityTest even more useful for aspiring viral creators.
+- **Enhanced Features**: Leaderboards, multiplayer challenges, and AI-powered hints to make the experience more competitive and engaging
+- **Advanced Analytics**: Deeper insights into what makes posts go viral, including pattern recognition and virality prediction tools
+- **Community Features**: User profiles, personal stats tracking, and social sharing capabilities to build a community around viral content predictions

 Play it here (public app link): https://www.reddit.com/r/viralitytest_dev/?playtest=viralitytest